I Love the Life I Live

-I Love the Life I Live was a jazz and blues album by the American musician Mose Allison, released in 1960.
+I Love the Life I Live is an album by the American musician Mose Allison, released in 1960.

 Allison became notable for playing a unique mix of blues and modern jazz, both singing and playing piano.
 After moving to New York in 1956, he worked primarily in jazz settings, playing with jazz musicians like Stan Getz, Al Cohn, and Zoot Sims, along with producing numerous recordings.

+It was produced by Teo Macero.

+Reception

+AllMusic rated the album four and a half stars.